Lynette Oates (1921- 2013)

 In 1950 Dr Kenneth Pike, WBT & SIL’s top linguist arrived from America to teach a three-month course to prospective missionaries.
 Lynette was one of those he introduced to the mysteries of phonemics, morphology and semantics, inspiring her to complete an Honours MA in Anthropology and Linguistics.
 Following her marriage to Bill Oates, a farmer, the couple spent 1952 in Oenpelli, Arnhem Land, studying the Gunwinggu language.

 The Australian branch of Wycliffe & SIL was set up in 1954 and Bill and Lynette were commissioned to serve in the Philippines.
-After a time in Manila with SIL literacy education, they began language work with an aboriginal pygmy Negrito group called the Agta, in the northern Philippines.
+After a time in Manila with SIL literacy education, they began language work with the Agta people group in the northern Philippines.
 Using a mixture of mime, gesture, intuitive guesses and good rapport, they were able to compile an alphabet and a thousand-word vocabulary within months.

 Despite the hardships Lynette could later write, ‘Looking back, it was to be the highlight of [our] lives’ work.’
 Out of the blue, they were directed to the new Wycliffe & SIL work in Papua New Guinea, and in 1956-7 helped set up the base at Ukarumpa and begin village translation work in the area.
 Then it was back to Australia to set up the Wycliffe/SIL program of Bible translation into Aboriginal languages.